Skip to main content

 • Electrical laboratories, with the number depending on the student's choice of degree discipline.

-• An intensive practical course which may be based in the Department of Engineering or in industry according to the selected option.
+• An intensive practical course (60 hours) which may be based in the Department of Engineering.
 Students are faced with new and complex problems which provide the opportunity for them to enhance their problem solving skills in a team environment with a particular emphasis on industrial relevance.
-Assessment in by written report and/or oral presentation.
+Assessment in by written report and oral presentation.

 Teaching Methods and Learning Hours